pdgilbert/rust-integration-testing/README.md

 ## Loading

 The build testing here does not include linking, flashing, running, or any actual hardware testing.
-Details about this process can be found elsewhere, but:
+Details about this process can be found elsewhere, briefly:

 If `cargo-embed`, `probe-rs` and an appropriate probe are in place then
 ```